isl/LifeWatch_Greece/README.md

 The Data Services offer the functions to:

-a. connect to a semantic triple store
+1. connect to a semantic triple store
-b. import data to the triple store
+2. import data to the triple store
-c. update the triple store contents
+3. update the triple store contents
-d. delete data from the triple store
+4. delete data from the triple store
-e. query the triple store
+5. query the triple store

   The triple store that the API has been extendedly used is Openlink’s Virtuoso, but it has also been tested with ontotext’s OWLIM.